You are not expected to be superhuman. Sometimes one of the best actions you can take is to ask for help.

 Resilience is the ability to face setbacks, unforeseen events, obstacles and failures without allowing them to dominate, derail or destroy your life.
 It is not about being unaffected by stress or pressure; it is about recognising when you are affected by it and having coping strategies to manage it.
 Your levels of resilience can be increased and improved; resilience is not a static quality.

 Why is resilience an important skill to cultivate?

 Well, to state the obvious, higher levels of resilience are better for your overall emotional and mental welfare.

-Starting your ‘first proper job’ is a time of great change and it is likely that you will have huge challenges to deal with, which could range from learning from mistakes at work to relocating to a new area away from friends and family.
+Starting your ‘first proper job’ is a time of great change and it is likely that you will have huge challenges to deal with, which could range from learning from mistakes at work to relocating to a new area or, this year, trying to impress your boss while working remotely.
 Although you will receive training on the job and many employers run stress management or resilience workshops and offer mentors, these challenges will have less of a negative effect on you if you have already enlarged your ‘inner pool’ of resilience.

 Candidates who have higher levels of resilience are likely to have higher levels of problem-solving skills, self-awareness, adaptability and emotional intelligence.
 These qualities are attractive to recruiters.

 It’s also true, however, that job hunting itself requires high levels of resilience.
-It is very rare for a candidate to be offered the first and only graduate job they’ve applied for; it is likely that you will have a number of rejections and only resilience and self-belief will ensure that you continue to apply.
+Even in good economic times, it is very rare for a candidate to be offered the first and only graduate job they’ve applied for.
+This year especially, it is likely that you will have a number of rejections; only resilience and self-belief will ensure that you continue to apply.

 Developing your resilience is a very personal thing; there is no one-size-fits-all technique.
 You will need to experiment to find what works for you.
 You can find a range of resources online and through your university.